 Supervised research experience as a part of a research team working on a specific project under the direction and supervision of a faculty member.

-This course (Comprehensive Alternate) is for students who have either taken PSYC 455/455L (grade of B or better) OR taken the GRE Subject Test in Psychology (test scores need to be reported at or above the 12th percentile to the Psychology Department) OR completed independent research and presented this work at a conference.
+Comprehensive Alternate course is for students who have either taken PSYC 455/455L (grade of B or better) OR taken the GRE Subject Test in Psychology (test scores need to be reported at or above the 12th percentile to the Psychology Department) OR completed independent research and presented this work at a conference.

 Students must take the Major Fields Test (MFT) in Psychology and score at or above the 45th percentile to pass.
-The MFT is administered at least twice a semester by the Psychology Department.
+The MFT is administered at least once a semester by the Psychology Department.